kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 One of the core tenets of TDD is always following option 1 (writing tests before the implementation code).
 Writing tests before the code is a good general practice but is certainly not always the *best* practice.

 Writing tests before the implementation code implies that you are certain about your final API, which may or may not be the case.
-Maybe you have a clear specificiation document in front of you and thus know the exact signatures of the code methods that need to be implemented.
+Maybe you have a clear specification document in front of you and thus know the exact signatures of the code methods that need to be implemented.
 But in other cases you might want to just experiment on something, do a quick spike and work **towards** a solution instead of a solution itself.

 For a more practical example, it would be immature for a startup to follow blindly TDD.
 If you work in a startup company you might write code that will change so fast that TDD will not be a big help.
 You might even throw away code until you get it "right".
 Writing tests *after* the implementation code, is a perfectly valid strategy in that case.